 Success story: State agencies compete and everybody wins!

-The state Department of Natural Resources, Pollution Control Agency, Board of Water and Soil Resources, and Department of Commerce recently squared off with a staff challenge to see which agency group could get the most staff to sign up for green power through their local electricity company.
-Many accepted the challenge to "walk the talk" as over 335 staff pledged to buy green power—including 159 new customers that signed up during the campaign — and buy a total of 571,380 kilowatt hours of wind power over the next year.
+The state Department of Natural Resources, Pollution Control Agency, Board of Water and Soil Resources, and Department of Commerce squared off with a staff challenge to see which agency group could get the most staff to sign up for green power through their local electricity company.
+Many accepted the challenge to "walk the talk," and over 335 staff pledged to buy green power—including 159 new customers that signed up during the campaign—and buy a total of 571,380 kilowatt hours of wind power over the next year.
 The environmental benefits from the challenge were huge; the actions of the 159 new customers will annually prevent the following emissions: